 There are dealers near you that can order and expertly install your Bridgestone tires.

-If a retail customer is not completely satisfied withthe their eligible Bridgestone brand tires, the tires can be returned to the location where originally purchased within 90 days of purchase for a full refund or exchange*.
+If a retail customer is not completely satisfied with their eligible Bridgestone brand tires, the tires can be returned to the location where originally purchased within 90 days of purchase for a full refund or exchange*.

 * Certain limitations and restrictions apply.
 See warranty for details.